Antonio Flores

 Antonio González Flores (14 November 1961 – 30 May 1995) was a Spanish singer-songwriter and actor.

-He was Romani on his father's side and maternal grandmother side.
+He was Romani on his father's side and maternal grandmother's side.

 Antonio is known for his pop rock style of singing.
 His songs, which he wrote are full of urban poetry, love, nostalgia and experiences, his compositions cover a wide spectrum ranging from rock to ballads, through bossa nova and blues.

 He also worked sporadically as an actor, both in television series and in films like Blood and Sand (1989), starring Sharon Stone.

 Family

 Antonio belonged to one of the most influential performing arts family in Spain.
 The only son of singers and actors, Antonio González, referred as El Pescaílla, one of the fathers of Catalan Rumba and Lola Flores, popularly known as La Faraona.
 He was the brother of singer/actresses Lolita Flores and Rosario Flores.
 He was divorced from Ana Villa, a theatre producer with whom he had a daughter named Alba Flores, who is also an actress.